10 Powerful Self-Improvement Tips

 Make a commitment.
 Most people are afraid of commitment, but what’s a vow without one?
 Dedicating yourself to making a change is half the battle.

 Publish a blog or journal.
-Here’s a novel idea.
-Writing in a journal will help you keep track of your progress and your cheat days.
+If you’re not a good writer, keeping a journal will help you keep track of your progress and your cheat days.
+If you’re a good writer, and want to write but don’t want to dedicate the time to start your own blog, you can contribute articles to publications that accept guest posts, like Urbanette.
 I find that blogs open to the public receive loads of positive feedback and encouragement.
-If you do decide to make your efforts public, don’t mind the haters.
+If you do decide to start a personal blog or vlog, don’t mind the haters.
 Just carry on.

 Once you’ve made it through 21 days with your new routine, it will become a habit.

 These suggestions form the foundation you’ll need to keep yourself focused.
 Here’s another list of things you can try to improve your marketability:

 Read.
 If textbooks, newspapers and journals bore you to sleep, explore the alternatives.
 News blogs, op-eds, and social media offer interesting ways to keep yourself informed of what’s currently happening.
 It also gives you tidbits of information that you can use as conversation starters.

 Study another language.
 Sure, you may know English and belong to the biggest country that speaks it, but how do you think you’ll communicate with locals when you’re on a trip abroad?
 Try learning Spanish or French.
 Learning a new language teaches you perseverance.
 It also sharpens your memory, especially when it comes to vocabulary and syntax.
 Perhaps most importantly, it teaches you to think critically about what you say before you say it.

 When I started spending a lot of my time in France and Switzerland, I found that I could get along with minimal French, but learning the local language has become a priority of mine, as I want to communicate with locals on a deeper level.
 I’ve been using apps and free online courses to help me learn.